Edward Charles Stirling: Career

-Private life
+Personal life

-In 1882, E. C. Stirling settled near the Adelaide Hills town of Stirling which had been named after his father.
+In 1882, Stirling settled near the Adelaide Hills town of Stirling, which had been named after his father.
 He named his 6½-acre property St Vigeans, after the Scottish town where his father had gone to school.
 A fine two-storey house was constructed in 1882–83, and during the following decades, Stirling himself oversaw the establishment of one of Australia's finest private botanical gardens which included trees and shrubs imported from interstate and overseas.
-As a fellow of the Royal Horticultural Society of London he had access to many species of plants.
-A major feature of his gardens were South Australia's first rhododendrons, one of which was named Mrs E. C. Stirling, and several new varieties were developed by Stirling and his head-gardener.
+As a fellow of the Royal Horticultural Society in London, he had access to many species of plants.
+A major feature of his gardens were South Australia's first rhododendrons, one of which was named "Mrs E. C. Stirling", and several new varieties were developed by Stirling and his head-gardener.

 St Vigeans was sold following the death of Jane Stirling, his widow.

+He had five daughters, who benefited from an excellent education.
+Harriet (1878–1943) went on to earn an OBE for her work with mothers and children, and Jane (1881–1966) earned a Bachelor of Science degree from Adelaide University and later played viola in the South Australian Orchestra.

 Family

 Edward Charles Stirling married Jane Gilbert (1848–1936) on 27 June 1877.
 Their offspring were: